 Our School Council provides pupils with the opportunity to express their views about school life in a forum where they will be listened to and action taken when appropriate.

 The SNAG Group consists of a group of pupils that represent pupil voice in Key Stage 2.
 They are a mixture of boys and girls and they either attend school dinners or bring in a packed lunch.
 They are interested in making sure pupils at Lakeside have a chance to influence decisions that are made about the decisions about healthy eating, nutrition, and the dining experience on offer in the school.
+Check out our video in the Lakeside Videos section of this web site!

 The Digital leaders are chosen by an application and interview process.
 These are pupils from year 5 and 6.
 The role of the digital leaders is to :-